-The law does not explicitly criminalize consensual same-sex sexual activity.
-What the law describes as "unnatural acts" are criminalized with a penalty of up to seven years' imprisonment, and there was widespread belief this was directed toward LGBT persons.
-There were no reports police-targeted persons suspected of same-sex sexual activity.
-LGBT-rights organizations claimed there were incidents of violence, societal harassment, and discrimination based on sexual orientation or gender identity.
+The law does not explicitly criminalize consensual same-sex sexual activity, but it includes language criminalizing some aspects of same-sex sexual activity.
+What the law describes as "unnatural acts" are criminalized with a penalty of up to seven years' imprisonment, and there was widespread belief this was directed toward LGBTI persons.
+There were no reports police targeted persons suspected of same-sex sexual activity.
+LGBTI-rights organizations claimed there were incidents of violence, societal harassment, and discrimination based on sexual orientation or gender identity.
 The victims of such incidents seldom filed police reports, primarily due to stigma but occasionally as a result of overt intimidation.

-Public meetings of LGBT advocacy groups and debates on LGBT issues occurred without disruption or interference.
-In November the High Court ruled the Ministry of Labor and Home Affairs' refusal to register the LGBT advocacy organization LeGaBiBo (Lesbian, Gays, and Bisexuals of Botswana) was unconstitutional, since it violated the group's right to freedom of association.
-LeGaBiBo attempted to register as an NGO since 2009 to advocate for the rights of LGBT persons, but the government refused registration on the basis that the group promoted an illegal activity.
-In 2013, after several unsuccessful attempts at litigation, LeGaBiBo filed a lawsuit challenging the government's refusal to grant the organization legal status.
-In the judgment the High Court did not address the ban on homosexual activity.
+Public meetings of LGBTI advocacy groups and debates on LGBTI issues occurred without disruption or interference.
+In November 2014 the High Court ruled that the Ministry of Labor and Home Affairs' refusal to register the LGBTI advocacy organization LeGaBiBo (Lesbian, Gays, and Bisexuals of Botswana) was unconstitutional, since it violated the group's right to freedom of association.
+LeGaBiBo had attempted to register as an NGO since 2009 to advocate for the rights of LGBTI persons, but the government refused registration on the ground the group promoted an illegal activity.
+The government appealed the decision, and the case was pending before the Court of Appeals at year's end.
+In the original judgment, the High Court did not address the ban on some aspects of homosexual activity.